cgarciagl/Yupii/quickstart.md

 ## Implementing Categories

-Now we'll declare the next catalog class, for the Categories of songs:
+Now we'll declare the next catalog class, the controller for the Categories of songs:

 ```php
 <?php